Template Strand In Dna

 Question Video Identifying the DNA Template Which Turns into a

-This way, both strands work together, ensuring the right information is transferred from dna to rna.
-Web the coding strand provides a reference for the formation of mrna with a similar sequence, while the template strand guides the rna polymerase to synthesize a complementary rna strand.
+After rna polymerase binds to the promoter, the dna strands unwind, and the polymerase initiates rna synthesis at the start point on the template strand.
+Each dna strand is composed of nucleotides—units made up of a sugar (deoxyribose), a phosphate group, and a nitrogenous base.
 Web a dna template strand generally refers to the strand which is used by the enzyme dna polymerases and rna polymerases to attach with the complementary bases during the process of replication of dna or at the time of transcription of rna respectively.
+Web during elongation, an enzyme called dna polymerase adds dna nucleotides to the 3′ end of the newly synthesized polynucleotide strand.